 How did the British government encourage people to support the war?

-Propaganda and the art of war can be delivered as a workshop, videoconference or virtual classroom.
-Find otu more about the types of session we offer.
+Available as: On site workshop, Combined workshop, Videoconference or Virtual classroom.
+Find out more about the types of session we offer.